 In 1960, five OPEC countries allied to regulate the supply and price of oil.
 These countries realized they had a nonrenewable resource.
 If they competed with each other, the price of oil would drop too far.
 They would run out of the finite commodity sooner than they would if oil prices were higher.

-OPEC held its first meeting held its first meeting September 10-14, 1960, in Baghdad, Iraq.
-The five founding members were Iran, Iraq, Kuwait, Saudi Arabia and Venezuela.
-OPEC registered with the United Nations November 6, 1962.
+OPEC held its first meeting on September 10-14, 1960, in Baghdad, Iraq.
+The five founding members were Iran, Iraq, Kuwait, Saudi Arabia, and Venezuela.
+OPEC registered with the United Nations on November 6, 1962.

 OPEC didn't flex its muscle until the 1973 oil embargo.
 It responded to a sudden drop in the U.S. dollar's value after President Nixon abandoned the gold standard.
 Since oil contracts are priced in dollars, the revenues of oil exporters fell when the dollar fell.
 In response to the embargo, the United States created the Strategic Petroleum Reserve.